samvardani/GuardBench/STRATEGIC_ROADMAP.md

 3. Innovation (AI, multi-modal) - Months 7-9
 4. Leadership (Benchmarks, ecosystem) - Months 10-12

 **This roadmap is aggressive but achievable.
-With disciplined execution, SeaRai can become the trusted standard for AI safety in enterprise environments.**
+With disciplined execution, SeaRei can become the trusted standard for AI safety in enterprise environments.**

 **Start immediately with the 30-day tactical plan.
 Every day counts toward industry leadership.**